formalverification/formalmethods.io/docs/crypto/otp/basics.md

 ## Why OTP is interesting to cryptographers

-+  It's the theoretical "gold standard" of secrecy.
++  Highlights critical importance of key management (randomness, length, single-use, secrecy).

-+  It highlights the critical importance of key management (randomness, length, single-use, secrecy).
-Most practical ciphers try to achieve similar security with shorter, reusable keys, which is much harder.
++  Most practical ciphers try to achieve similar security with shorter, reusable keys. (much harder)

-+  Understanding its limitations motivates study of other cryptographic systems.
++  Understanding limitations of OTP motivates study of other cryptographic systems.

 ---